hammerheim-game/hammerheim-rules/8-scenarios.md

 Place D3 +1 Trolls for each warband in the water and within 6” inches of the bridge.
 Place 1 Troll for each warband in the middle of the bridge and the remainder Trolls should be placed in the water.
-**Fog:** The area is covered in a fog so putric and thick that visibility is almost nothing.
+**Fog:** The area is covered in a fog so putric and thick that visibility is almost zero.
 Movement and shooting distance are halved, though you may charge as normal.
 **They're growing..!:** The longer the Trolls are left alone the more Wyrdstone they are exposed to.
-Mutations grow, and the poor beasts grow into vast, slavering hulks.
+Mutations develop, and the poor beasts grow into vast, slavering hulks.
 If more than 10 games have occured in the campaign, they get +1 to all their stats.
+See "Monsters of Mordheim" for the Trolls' characteristics.
 **River Trolls:** Enemies are at -1 To Hit against River Trolls.

 ```